calebsv19/cosm-sCulpt/README.md

 - Double-click a selected anchor — collapse the multi-selection down to that anchor (single drag target).
 - `Save JSON` button — opens a naming dialog that writes to `config/<name>.json` (layout changes prompt for a new file name).
 - `Load JSON` button — exposes a dropdown of every `.json` layout in `config/` for quick swapping between floor plans.
+- `Export Shape` button — converts the in-memory Layout into a canonical Shape asset and writes it to `export/<current config name>.json` using the shared ShapeLib pipeline (no dialog required).

 Selection details (position, connections, bezier handle lengths/angles, drag mode, group count, delete mode) appear in the top overlay, while action buttons sit below it to keep the workspace tidy.
 Selected anchors glow while dragging, bezier handles render with hover/selection feedback, and the marquee indicates the lasso bounds.